Dark-Pandemic/penrosetower/README.md

 # React + Vite
+To run this tower of hanoi game  you will need node.js.
+After you clone the repository and cd the project directory you will need to install the following dependencies. npm install @fortawesome/free-solid-svg-icons @fortawesome/react-fontawesome @react-spring/three @react-three/drei @react-three/fiber prop-types react react-dom react-ripples three zustand and npm install --save-dev @eslint/js @types/react @types/react-dom @vitejs/plugin-react eslint eslint-plugin-react-hooks eslint-plugin-react-refresh globals vite.

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules. install these
 Currently, two official plugins are available:

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh